rahul1368/Node.js-Sample-project1/README.md

 # hell0
-This is sample project in node.js and express.js.
+This is smaple project that demonstrates how we can do token-authentication by implementing custom token authentication technique.<br>
+And how we can protect our application by brutefrce attacks.